-A recently simplified wreath-and-crest insignia designed to symbolize the new Cadillac appears on the grille and liftgate.
+A simplified wreath-and-crest insignia designed to symbolize the new Cadillac appears on the grille and liftgate.
 Chrome trim emblazons the nameplate, running boards and roof rack.
 Big 17-inch forged alloy wheels with seven short, wide spokes carry P265/70R17 Goodyear all-season radials.
 These standard wheels are attractive, but are less dynamic than the rest of the styling.

 Somehow the sheer size of the Escalade ESV makes it look less intimidating than the Escalade.
 Perhaps that's because it's essentially a Suburban with the Escalade's bold styling and more standard luxuries (including the big 6.0-liter V8 and all-wheel drive).
 There's something familiar and friendly about a Suburban.
 But there's still no doubt that the Escalade ESV represents the ultimate in SUV excess.
 Pulling up in one of these makes a strong statement.

 The EXT is the most unusual of the line, with its open pickup bed.
 In its standard configuration, the EXT offers a roomy, luxurious, comfortable five-passenger cab and a 5-foot, 3-inch long open cargo box.
 When more cargo room is needed, the driver can easily extend the bed to 8 feet.
 To accomplish this, the rear seats and Midgate fold into the interior of the cab to create a 4-by-8-foot cargo area.
 Items can be protected from the elements and theft with a well-designed three-piece cargo cover and lockable tailgate, both of which come standard.
 The sides of the cargo box, along with the Midgate and tailgate, are constructed of Pro-Tec, an extremely strong composite material.
 The rear window is removable to allow for additional cargo space or for added air circulation.
 The window is easily stowed on board and works in conjunction with the Midgate.
 It's an innovative and brilliantly executed solution to the problem of needing both passenger and cargo space at different times.
 In the morning it's a full-size work truck, in the afternoon it's a luxury crew cab.
-The system.
+The system can be configur.

 The seats are great, because they not only provide adjustable lumbar support, but another adjustment that nicely squeezes you at the sides.
 The 14-way power driver's seat comes with a memory feature.
 His and hers key fobs allow each driver to program their own seat position; unlock the doors with your personal remote entry fob, and the seat slides to your position.
 This doesn't work when borrowing your spouse's keys, but you'll still be able to press a button near the armrest to get your seating position back.
 Buttons for the seat heaters are conveniently located here as well.